Fort Ricasoli: Filming location

 Most of the fort is leased to the Malta Film Commission, and it has been used extensively as a location for various films and serials.
-In recent years, huge sets were built within its walls for the films Cutthroat Island (1995), Gladiator (2000), Troy (2004), Agora (2009), and Napoleon (2023).
-In these films, the fort stood in as Port Royal, Rome, Troy, Alexandria, and Toulon respectively.
+In recent years, huge sets were built within its walls for the films Cutthroat Island (1995), Gladiator (2000), Troy (2004), Agora (2009), The Last Voyage of the Demeter (2023) and Napoleon (2023).
+In these films, the fort stood in as Port Royal, Rome, Troy, Alexandria, Varna and Toulon respectively.
 The fort was also used in the filming of Assassin's Creed (2016) and Entebbe (2018).

 The TV miniseries Julius Caesar (2002) and Helen of Troy (2003) were also partially filmed at Fort Ricasoli.
 A set dubbed as the Roman Road was built for Julius Caesar and this has been retained and used for other films.

 The first season of HBO's adaptation of George R. R. Martin's Game of Thrones used various parts of the fort to represent the Red Keep.